 Did you know you can enjoy a character breakfast or dinner at Aulani, a Disney Resort & Spa without staying there?

 Kids will get a kick out of seeing Mickey Mouse and some of his pals in their Hawaiian attire!
-The food is pretty good and you’ll get your fill of Mickey Mouse waffles!
+The food is delicious, and you’ll get your fill of Mickey Mouse waffles!

 You’ll get free valet parking during your meal, too!